input-output-hk/essential-cardano-content/content/article/wallets.md

 ## Eternl

-[Eternl](https://eternl.io) is a light Cardano wallet that is available as a website, chrome extension, iOS and Android app.
-A few of their key features are:
+Eternl is a Cardano light wallet which is available as a website/PWA, Chrome browser extension, and mobile app on iOS and Android.
+Here are a few of their key features:

-*   Full Ledger and Trezor Hardware Wallet support
+*   Ledger and Trezor Hardware Wallet support

-*   A mobile based DApp Browser
+*   DApp Browser to connect to the Cardano ecosystem

-*   Smart auto-management of your wallet structure
+*   Smart UTxO management and Token Fragmentation

-[Eternl](https://eternl.io) is focused on giving the user full access to Cardano's capabilities, and are actively engaging with the community to keep improving their featureset.
-(Discord)
+[Eternl](https://eternl.io) is focused on giving the user full access to Cardano's capabilities, and are actively engaging with the community to further improve its features. ([Discord](https://discord.gg/qpvMnz7Wwp))

 [Nami](https://namiwallet.io/)